Commercial Weight Consultancy

 UK Private Schools and Independent Education

-Independent school demand is built on state sector failure, not premium aspiration — parents buying solutions to specific things the state cannot do: boarding, pastoral care, SEND provision.
-The industry's premium framing obscures the reality that most high-weight demand is driven by necessity.
-The buyers are escaping, not upgrading.
+Independent school demand is built on state sector failure, not premium aspiration.
+The industry's premium framing obscures what most high-weight buyers are actually purchasing.
+They are escaping, not upgrading — and almost no school is built around the distinction.

 Read the analysis →Keyword: weight loss clinic